Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

 In practice?
 It's like deciding to forge your own scalpel instead of buying one.
 A client in the beauty salon space told me they spent four months building their own list.
 When they finally ran their first campaign, 30% of the emails bounced because people had changed jobs during those four months.

 The hidden costs kill you. $25/hour for research, maybe 20 contacts per hour if your researcher is fast.
-Add verification tools, CRM integration, and the ongoing maintenance of keeping 10,000+ records updated — and you'll wish you'd just bought a list on day one.
+Add verification tools, CRM integration, and the ongoing maintenance of keeping 10,000+ records updated — and you'll wish you'd just started with a fresh export.
+If you do want to build it yourself the smart way, our guide on how to build a cold email list walks through the whole method without the four-month detour.

 Buying from Providers (The Traditional Way)